yusefmosiah/Choir.chat/docs/core_state_transitions.md

 **Reward System and Token Distribution (Clarified Phase-Specific Rewards):**

 The reward system operates through precisely defined state transitions with memory effects.
-MCP servers, specifically AI models within the **Experience and Yield phases**, algorithmically distribute CHIP tokens based on contribution quality and network effects:
+AI models within the **Experience and Yield phases**, algorithmically distribute CHIP tokens based on contribution quality and network effects:

 1.  **Novelty Rewards (Issued in the Experience Phase):**
     *   **Purpose:** To incentivize the creation of *novel and original prompts and messages* that expand the knowledge space of the Choir ecosystem.